 You can also build your own image from Linux sources by following this tutorial.
 This is what we will do in this tutorial.

-Prepare your SD card with Etcher as usual on Windows, macOS or Linux.
+Prepare your SD board with Etcher as usual on Windows, macOS or Linux.

 DVI compatible video configuration